What is Nixle?

 I’m using MetroPCS and when I try to text into 888777, I get the message: To access 888777, dial *611 and upgrade to a plan with shortcodes and alerts.
 What does this mean?

-With your $40/month MetroPCS, you will not recieve messages from shortcodes, such as 888777.
-To upgrade to a $45/month plan, please contact MetroPCS to upgrade your service.
+With your current MetroPCS plan, you may not receive messages from shortcodes, such as 888777.
+Please contact MetroPCS to upgrade your service.

 Can anyone track my location by using the system?